akruszewski/gibl/manuscript/chapter4.md

 #### 4.2.1.1.
 Peer context structure

-We will implement structures that will hold information about the peers so that we will have a reference to send data to the correct channels.

-To start, the `peer-info` structure contains an IP and a port of a peer:
+We will implement structures that hold information about the peers so that we will have a reference to send data to the correct channels.
+The `peer-info` structure contains an IP and a port of a peer:

 ```racket
 (struct peer-info